somu1431/somu1431/README.md

 **👋 Welcome to My GitHub!**

-I’m Soma Sekhar Manda, an Aspiring Data Analyst with an MBA in Finance and hands-on experience in Power BI, SQL, Excel, Python, Microsoft Fabric and Tableau.
+I’m Soma Sekhar Manda, a Data Analyst with an MBA in Finance and hands-on experience in Power BI, SQL, Excel, Python, Microsoft Fabric and Tableau.
 I’m passionate about converting raw data into **clear, actionable insights** that support business and financial decision-making.
 I enjoy uncovering patterns, solving problems, and presenting data through impactful visual stories.

 **🔧 Technical & Soft Skills**